genesiscommunitysuccess/blank-app-seed/README.md

 ### Web Client

 The Web client for this project can be found [here](./client/README.md).
 It is built using Genesis's next generation web development framework, which is based on Web Components.
-Our state-of-the-art design system and component set is built on top of [Microsoft FAST](https://www.fast.design/docs/introduction/).

 # License